mrhamburg/airbyte.cdk.dotnet/README.md

 ## Quick Start

 Generate an empty connector using the code generator.
-First clone the this repository then from the repository root run
+Create a new directory and run:

 ```bash
 git clone https://github.com/mrhamburg/airbyte.cdk.dotnet.git